alponkk/Datamart-Design/README.md

    - Check the PostgreSQL datamart to ensure data consistency.

 5. **Query Dashboard Metrics**:
-   - Execute queries in `query.sql` to generate dashboard outputs.
+   - Execute queries in `query.sql` to generate dashboard outputs via DBeaver.

 ---

 ## **Assumptions**

+- The extraction query relies on inner joins to ensure data is standardized and complete, avoiding issues with null values.
+This approach assumes all entities, materials, and activities in the source data are correctly linked and valid.
 - Data integrity in the source database is maintained (e.g., no missing foreign key references).
 - No major schema changes in the source database.